 - caudal block

 The surgeon places a caudal block through the sacral gap (a space below the lumbar spine near the sacrum).
 And, then he places the injection into the epidural space.
 This type of block usually affects the spinal nerves at the end of the spinal canal near the sacrum.
-This collection of nerves is called the cauda equina.
-One of the benefits of this type of injection is less chance of puncturing the dura.
+This collection of nerves refers to cauda equina.
+One of the benefits of this type of injection normally does not puncture the dura.

 The translumbar approach is the most common way of performing an epidural injection.
 The surgeon performs this type of injection by placing a needle between two vertebrae from the back.
 And, he inserts the needle between the spinous processes of two vertebrae.
 You can actually feel the bumps that make up the spinous process by feeling along the back of your spine.

 The transforaminal approach is a very selective injection around a specific nerve root.
-The foraminae are small openings between your vertebrae through which the nerve roots exit the spinal canal and enter the body.
+The foramina are small openings between your vertebrae through which the nerve roots exit the spinal canal and enter the body.
 By injecting medication around a specific nerve root, the doctor can determine if this nerve root is causing the problem.
-This type of epidural injection is useful for diagnostic purposes and commonly injects in the neck.
+This type of epidural injection is useful for diagnostic purposes and is commonly injected in the neck.

 Facet Joint Injections

 Facet joint injections are useful to localize and treat low back pain.
 These problems arise due to facet joints.
 These joints are located on each side of the vertebrae.
 They join the vertebrae together and allow the spine to move with flexibility.
 The facet joint injections form a pain block that allows the doctor to confirm that a facet joint is causing the pain.
 The medication used also decreases inflammation that occurs in the joint from arthritis and joint degeneration.